GavinPalmer1984/expertise/domains/morality/cultivating-self-control-contentment/README.md

 - **Progress tracking**: Helping families see growth in self-control and contentment over time
 - **Environmental design**: Suggestions for creating physical and social environments that support these virtues
 - **Modeling reminders**: Helping adults recognize when their own behavior models or undermines the qualities they want to develop in children
+- **Screen time guidance**: Helping parents navigate the complex decisions about amount, type, and purpose of screen use for each child
+- **Progressive freedom assessment**: Helping parents recognize indicators of readiness for increased freedom and responsibility
+- **Individual customization**: Recognizing that different children need different approaches to developing self-control and contentment

 ## Practical Applications